 Student success is a high priority at Chattahoochee Tech.
 Our Dual Enrollment students have access to a wide variety of college resources and services.
 On this page, we provide a sample list of the most frequently used resources and services at the college.
 Departments can be found as menu tabs across the top of the college website.
 You can click on a wide variety of services for students: Academic Advisement, Career Services, Counseling Services, Disability Services, Campus Public Safety services, International Services, services for Special Populations, and Academic Success Centers, Library, Veteran Services, and more!
 Use the links within the menu on the left side of each page to access each service.

-On the Academic Advising web page, you can click on a wide variety of services for students: Academic Advisement, Career Services, Counseling Services, Disability Services, Campus Public Safety services, International Services, services for Special Populations, and Academic Success Centers, Library, and Veteran Services (just to name a few).
+On the Academic Advisement web page, you can click on a wide variety of services for students: Academic Advisement, Academic Success Center, Advising Answers, Meet our Advisors, Student Guidebook (just to name a few).
 Use the links within the menu on the left side of the page to access each service.

 Academic Success Centers